 What are the disbursements?

-Disbursements are the various expenses over and above the lawyer’s fees for the work the lawyer does and which is charged to you during a real estate transaction.
+Disbursements are the various expenses over and above the lawyer’s legal fees for the work the lawyer does and which is charged to you during a real estate transaction.
 Your lawyer should also give you an estimate of the disbursements.
 “Disbursements” include the cost of a title search, government charges to register documents, land transfer tax, registry computer access fee, courier charges, photocopies, and certificates.

 Land Transfer Tax in New Brunswick doubled effective June 1, 2012 and is an expense to keep in mind so you are not surprised.
 This is a tax that is paid by the purchaser for any real property in New Brunswick and, like most other disbursements, due on your closing date.
 The higher the purchase price the more you are going to pay in transfer tax which could get quite expensive.

 Other “unexpected” surprises a purchaser should consider in calculating funds needed to buy are oil or propane adjustments which could amount to $200.00 to $500.00, property tax adjustments, and items like surveys (around $550.00 to $1,000.00 or more) or title insurance (around $250.00) required by your lender/mortgage company, which will add hundreds of dollars on your final amount needed to close your purchase that you may not have been expecting.